Quality Handcrafted Leather work and Shoe Repair

 About Us

 I grew up loving the smell of leather.
-As a child I loved the feel of a new hide on my bare feet.
-Some of my most fond memories as a kid were in my parents shoe repair shop.
-To this day the smell of Kiwi polish and Fiebings dye take me back!
-I ride a 1989 Harley-Davidson Sportster, (1200 for those of you who care) and graduated from Linn State Technical College with a degree in Powersports Technology (fancy-talk for bike mechanic).
+As a child, I loved the feel of a new hide on my bare feet.
+Some of my most fond memories as a kid were in my parents' shoe repair shop.
+To this day, the smell of Kiwi polish and Fiebings dye takes me back!
+I ride a 1989 Harley-Davidson Sportster (1200 for those of you who care) and graduated from Linn State Technical College with a degree in Powersports Technology (fancy-talk for bike mechanic).
 I worked as a foreman on a produce farm for 3 seasons.
-Upon getting married, my parents and I reopened Saleigh Mountain Co. where I'm now apprenticing with them.
+Upon getting married, my parents and I reopened Saleigh Mountain Co., where I'm now apprenticing with them.
 Mom, being the leather-work expert, and Pop, being my shoe repair guru.
 The shop enables me to keep my kids with me while at work. -Molly Monahan